 Provide the procedures that describe the current and proposed BMPs to meet the minimum control measure requirements for the Construction Storm Water Runoff Control Program to the maximum extent practicable as required below.
 It is recommended that files be separated and then converted to a PDF format before being attached below to meet the file size limit.
 For best results please upload one document at a time.

-Attachment: Appendix J - OCWRC SESC Implementation Program, Appendix F - Construction Site Stormwater Runoff Control SOP
+Attachment: Appendix J - OCWRC SESC Implementation Procedures, Appendix F - Construction Site Stormwater Runoff Control SOP Comment:

-Comment:

-- 28. Provide the reference to the procedure submitted above with the process for notifying the Part 91 Agency or appropriate staff when soil or sediment is discharged to the applicant's MS4 from a construction activity, including the notification timeframe.
+28. Provide the reference to the procedure submitted above with the process for notifying the Part 91 Agency or appropriate staff when soil or sediment is discharged to the applicant's MS4 from a construction activity, including the notification timeframe.
 The procedure shall allow for the receipt and consideration of complaints or other information submitted by the public or identified internally as it relates to construction storm water runoff control.
 For non-Part 91 agencies, consideration of complaints may include referring the complaint to the qualifying local Soil Erosion and Sedimentation Control Program as appropriate.
 Construction activity is defined pursuant to Part 21, Wastewater Discharge Permits, Rule 323.2102 (K).
-The applicant may consider as part of their procedure when and under what circumstances the Part 91 Agency or appropriate staff will be contacted. - Appendix F Construction Site Stormwater Runoff Control SOP, Section C. When an issue is discovered the Village contacts OCWRC for investigation and enforcement of the SESC Permit, and requires clean up. - 29.
-Provide the reference to the procedure submitted above with the requirement to notify the MDEQ when soil, sediment, or other pollutants are discharged to the applicant's MS4 from a construction activity, including the notification timeframe.
+The applicant may consider as part of their procedure when and under what circumstances the Part 91 Agency or appropriate staff will be contacted.
+Appendix F - Construction Site Stormwater Runoff Control SOP, Section C. When an issue is discovered or the Village receives an SESC complaint where soil or sediment is discharged that could negatively impact surface waters of the state, the Village investigates and enforces the SESC Ordinance, Permit, and requires clean up.
+If pollutants like pesticides, petroleum, or construction chemicals are discharged, the MDEQ PEAS Hotline is contacted.

+29. Provide the reference to the procedure submitted above with the requirement to notify the MDEQ when soil, sediment, or other pollutants are discharged to the applicant's MS4 from a construction activity, including the notification timeframe.
 Other pollutants include pesticides, petroleum derivatives, construction chemicals, and solid wastes that may become mobilized when land surfaces are disturbed.
 The applicant may consider as part of their procedure when and under what circumstances the MDEQ will be contacted.

-Appendix F - Construction Site Stormwater Runoff Control SOP, Section F. If pollutants like pesticides, petroleum, or construction chemicals are discharged, the MDEQ PEAS Hotline is contacted.
+Appendix F - Construction Site Stormwater Runoff Control SOP, Section E. When an issue is discovered or the Village receives an SESC complaint where soil or sediment is discharged that could negatively impact surface waters of the state, the Village investigates and enforces the SESC Ordinance, Permit, and requires clean up.
+If pollutants like pesticides, petroleum, or construction chemicals are discharged, the MDEQ PEAS Hotline is contacted.

 30. Provide the reference to the procedure submitted above for ensuring that construction activity one acre or greater in total earth disturbance with the potential to discharge to the applicant's MS4 obtains a Part 91 permit, or is conducted by an approved Authorized Public Agency as appropriate.
 Note: For applicants that conduct site plan review, the procedure must be triggered at the site plan review stage.
 Appendix F - Construction Site Stormwater Runoff Control SOP, Section B.

 31. Provide the reference to the procedure submitted above to advise the landowner or recorded easement holder of the property where the construction activity will occur of the State of Michigan Permit by Rule (Rule 323.2190).

 Appendix F - Construction Site Stormwater Runoff Control SOP, Section F. All permits (through Part 91, Permit By Rule) are required prior to the start of construction.